RepleDEV/studyc/Notes/Physics/Topics/Electricity & Resistivity.md

 ## Electrons
 Given a power source, with ends repelling and attracting electrons, having a positive and negative end.
 Its negative end repels electrons, with its positive end attracting them.

-This way, electrons "flow" through a circuit, transferring energy in the process
+This way, electrons "flow" through a circuit, transferring energy in the process.
 ## Charge
 Each electron has its own charge, given in the units of **coulombs**.
 One single electron has a charge of roughly: $1.6 \times 10^{-19} \space \text{C}$, also known as the **elementary charge**.
 The total charge in a circuit is equal to the product of the number of electrons and the elementary charge constant.
 ## Current